Blog

 Circle Dot Chart: Clarifying Responsibilities

-Sorting out who does what on a project with a cross functional team is pretty basic.
+Sorting out who does what on a project is pretty basic.
 Clear tasks with clear responsibilities and deadlines is Project Management 101.
-But how many projects have you man
+But how many projects have you managed where it was unclear who was responsible for a deliverable until it turned into a mess?
+The Circle Dot Chart addresses this issue.

 Visualizing the Unexpected